 A technician will insert a thin device called a transducer into your rectum.
 As the device moves around, it will show different parts of your prostate.

 Biopsy.
 For this test, you will first get medicine so you don't feel any pain.
 The doctor will use an ultrasound, CT, or MRI scan to see your prostate gland.
-He will then use a needle to take a piece of tissue.
+They will then use a needle to take a piece of tissue.
 The sample will be sent to a lab where a technician will look at it under a microscope to see whether it is cancerous.